 Mid-semester Withdrawal before deadline

-Students must complete the appropriate form obtained through the Dean of Students Office and complete an exit interview with one of the Deans.
+Students must complete the withdrawal form and complete an exit interview with one of the Deans.

 Mid-semester Withdrawal after ninth week deadline